Silver Spoon (manga)

-Silver Spoon (銀の匙, Gin no Saji) is a Japanese coming-of-age manga series written and illustrated by Hiromu Arakawa.
+Silver Spoon (銀の匙, Gin no Saji) is a Japanese manga series written and illustrated by Hiromu Arakawa.
 It was serialized in Shogakukan's shōnen manga magazine Weekly Shōnen Sunday from April 2011 to November 2019.
-The story is set in the fictional Ooezo Agricultural High School in Hokkaido, and depicts the daily life of Yuugo Hachiken, a high school student from Sapporo who enrolled at Ooezo Agricultural High School fleeing from the demands of his strict father.
+The story is set in the fictional Ooezo Agricultural High School in Hokkaido, and depicts the daily life of Yuugo Hachiken, a high school student from Sapporo who enrolled at the agricultural high school to escape the demands of his strict father.
 However, he soon learns that life on an agricultural school is not as easy as he initially believed.
 Unlike his new classmates, he has no intention of following an agricultural career after graduating, although he envies them for already having set goals for their lives and the pursuit of their dreams.

 An anime television series adaptation produced by A-1 Pictures aired for two seasons between July and September 2013 and January and March 2014 on Fuji TV's Noitamina block.
 A live-action film based on the manga produced by Toho was released in March 2014.

 By February 2020, the manga had over 17 million copies in circulation.
 It won the fifth Manga Taishō in 2012, the 58th Shogakukan Manga Award in the shōnen category and the Japan Food Culture Contents Award, both in 2013.